beehive-lab/TornadoVM/README.md

 Dynamic reconfiguration is the ability of TornadoVM to perform live task migration between devices, which means that TornadoVM decides where to execute the code to increase performance (if possible).
-In other words, TornadoVM switches devices if it knows the new device offers better performance.
+In other words, TornadoVM switches devices if it can detect that a specific device can yield better performance (compared to another).
 With the task-migration, the TornadoVM's approach is to only switch device if it detects an application can be executed faster than the CPU execution using the code compiled by C2 or Graal-JIT, otherwise it will stay on the CPU.
 So TornadoVM can be seen as a complement to C2 and Graal.
 This is because there is no single hardware to best execute all workloads efficiently.
 GPUs are very good at exploiting SIMD applications, and FPGAs are very good at exploiting pipeline applications.
 If your applications follow those models, TornadoVM will likely select heterogeneous hardware.
 Otherwise, it will stay on the CPU using the default compilers (C2 or Graal).

 To use the dynamic reconfiguration, you can execute using TornadoVM policies.
 For example: